React Forms & Validation

 useOptimistic

 Show an optimistic UI while an async action is in progress.
-The value reverts if the action fails:
+The optimistic value resolves to whatever the actual state becomes when the async action completes:

 "use client";